evhub/coconut/HELP.md

 ```
 This example shows how match statement syntax can be used in a simple assignment statement, much like Python's destructuring assignment for lists and tuples.
 In this case, a dictionary is being destructured, which is another type of pattern, in addition to set literals, that can be matched against.

+If an in-line match in an assignment statement fails, then instead of continuing on as if a `match` block had failed, a `MatchError` object will be raised describing the failure.

 _Note: If you would like to be more explicit in your pattern-matching assignment statements, you can optionally place a `match` at the beginning of the line._

 ### `case`